 Program Director, Harmony Project Phoenix

-As conductor, he has appeared in important venues, such as Carnegie Hall, Gammage, Scottsdale Center for Performing Arts, etc. During the summer, Diogo develops curricula for the largest El Sistema-inspired program in Brazil.
+As conductor, Diogo has appeared in important venues, such as Carnegie Hall, Gammage, Scottsdale Center for Performing Arts, etc. During the summer, Diogo collaborates with El Sistema-inspired program in Brazil.
 A native of Brazil, Diogo was fortunate to be part of the Sistema Fellows Program at NEC.
 He also holds a Masters Degree from The Conductors Institute at Bard College and a Doctoral Degree from Arizona State University.

 Photo: Tito Brige de Carvalho